 Hendrik Hertzberg, a member of FairVote’s board since 1995, is the editorial director of The Nation Institute and a longtime staff writer and editor at The New Yorker.

-When Jimmy Carter was elected President in 1976, Mr. Hertzberg left The New Yorker for what turned out to be a sixteen-year absence.
-He joined the White House staff as a junior speechwriter and in 1979 became President Carter’s chief speechwriter.
-He accompanied Carter on his travels in Europe, Asia, and the Middle East, and worked on all his major speeches up to and including the (unscheduled) Farewell Address.
-It was this hands-on experience at the highest levels of government that prompted Mr. Hertzberg to become interested in the effect of electoral systems not only on policy formation but also on the general political health of a modern democracy.
+Mr. Hertzberg first joined The New Yorker in 1969 after serving in the U.S. Navy.
+But when Jimmy Carter was elected in 1976, he left that magazine for what turned out to be a sixteen-year absence.
+As the chief White House speechwriter he worked on all the President’s major pronouncements, up to and including the somewhat premature Farewell Address, and traveled with him in Europe, Asia, and the Middle East.
+It was this hands-on experience at the highest levels of government that prompted Mr. Hertzberg’s interest in the effect of electoral systems, not only on policy formation but also on the civic health of a purportedly modern democracy.

-For more than a decade after Carter’s re-election defeat Mr. Hertzberg was associated with The New Republic, alternating with Michael Kinsley as the magazine’s editor.
+For the twelve years after Mr. Carter’s re-election defeat Mr. Hertzberg was associated with The New Republic, alternating with Michael Kinsley as that magazine’s editor.
 During Mr. Hertzberg’s second and final three-year stint in the editor’s chair, TNR twice won the National Magazine Award for General Excellence – the magazine world’s equivalent of the Pulitzer Prize.
-In between editorial stints he wrote for TNR and many other magazines from a base at Harvard’s John F. Kennedy School of Government, where he was a fellow at the Institute of Politics and the Shorenstein Center for the Press, Politics, and Public Policy.
+In between editorial stints he wrote for TNR and other magazines from a base at Harvard’s John F. Kennedy School of Government, where he was a fellow at the Institute of Politics and the Shorenstein Center on Media, Politics and Public Policy.